PetrMokrov/ParallelLifeGame/README.md

 # ParallelLifeGame

-This project includes realization of multithreading life game To see the rules, visit this wikipedia site [life game rules](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
+This project includes realizations of life game using different techniques To see the rules, visit this wikipedia site [life game rules](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

+## Multithreading ParallelLifeGame

+This program includes realization of multithreading life game The code presented in `code` directory

 The program provides following interface: